0 min read

 An influencer is a person who shares content online with a group of people who strongly value their opinion.
+Consumers trust real people!

-- Why should I use influencers?
+- Why should I work with influencers?

 - What content could an influencer create?

-- Influencer activity goals
+- What should influencer activity goals be?

 - How you can identify the right influencer